utku9012/ms_sql_database_manager/README.md

 # MS SQL Server Database Manager

-A modern GUI application for managing MS SQL Server databases, built with Python and CustomTkinter.
+A GUI application for managing MS SQL Server databases, built with Python and CustomTkinter.

 ## Features